What is Equity Release uk?

 What You Need To Know About Equity Release UK

 The equity release UK company will usually place a cap on the amount that is repayable to them, either on the sale of the property or if you need to go into a nursing home or upon your death.
-We appreciate that this is a very sensitive matter and as such we are happy to provide provisional advice relating to equity release UK matters.
+We appreciate that this is a very sensitive matter and as such and our probate solicitors London are happy to provide provisional advice relating to equity release UK matters.
 There are many benefits associated with equity release UK, including that it can decrease how much your estate pays on inheritance tax.
 What’s more, clients can remain in their home and never have to make any repayments.
 Despite this, equity release UK comes with a number of disadvantages, such as reducing how much can be left to charity and equity release UK can have an impact on any benefits that the borrower is entitled to.

 Equity release UK is made up of two plans; lifetime mortgage and reversion plan.
 A lifetime mortgage is the more popular plan of the two and is when the homeowner remains the owner of the property, but the property is still charged with the loan or mortgage repayment.
 The latter plan, reversion, is when the homeowner sells part or all of the property to the provider of equity release UK and in return, they get to remain in the property rent-free.